GregoryOrd/GregBuild/CustomerDocs/Configuration.md

 the host compiler:

 ```
-host:/usr/bin/gcc.exe
+host:gcc.exe
-target:/usr/bin/gcc.exe
+target:gcc.exe
 ```

 For GregBuild to use your compiler path, that compiler path needs to work with the environment outside of GregBuild.
-For example, inside of Cygwin the above samples will work.
+For example, inside of a linux or Cygwin environment with the compilers installed the above samples will work.
 However, trying to use "C:\Program Files (x86)\Atmel\Studio\7.0\toolchain\avr8\avr8-gnu-toolchain\bin\avr-gcc.exe" may not work as Cygwin could give an error saying "command not found".

 ## Configuring Compiler Options